olalekan4450/hello-workflow/readme.md

 * Package this temporal app as a docker image
   * write a CICD for the app.
+The CI/CD for this application has been created with github action

   * deploy the app using Kubernetes
+Application was first dockerized then deployed to kubernetes

   * How would you improve this app?

+To improve the app, you can consider the following:
+- Adding monitoring and logging to the app to track performance and detect errors.
+- Implementing backup and disaster recovery strategies to ensure data availability and minimize downtime.
+- Adding scalability to the app to handle increased traffic and load.
+- Improving security by implementing access controls, encryption, and other security measures.

 This is required for the worker to be up